rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Classes/Class - Witch.md

 **Witch's Focus.** With your experience (and particular focus) in long term curses and boons, you can focus on many ongoing magical effects at once.
 You can concentrate on 2 effects at once instead of 1.
 This increases by 1 when you reach 6th, 10th and 14th level, respectively.
 (OBS: _you still need to pay 1PM/turn for each effect you're concentrating on_).

-TODO: add witches brews (out of combat potions with healing and random effects. good way to spend more PM) Witches Brew: combination of effects (decide some, roll for most). all effects have a positive and a negative.

-ex:

-- bonus on skill checks & take damage
-- heal + disadvantage on initiative
-- mana + no extra crit damage (too weak? prolly change)

 ### Witch Feats

 Beginning at level 2, every time you gain a level in Witch you gain a Witch Feat.
 You may instead of a Witch feat take a Caster or General Feat of your choice.